UPDATED: 6:45 a.m. ET, Aug. 2, 2022 —

-Among the many great Black writers in canons of Black literature, the renowned James Baldwin etched his mark in history with his candid and brilliant words on Black America and systemic oppression.
+Among the many great Black writers in canons of Black literature, Baldwin etched his mark in history with his candid and brilliant words on Black America and systemic oppression.

 In 2015, millennials are being confronted with the horrors of racism that some may have assumed were a part of the past.
 History has seen streets of America go aflame in our textbooks, watched archived footage of Black outrage in the Los Angeles riots, and heard stories from our some of our elder relatives about segregation.
 But now it is undeniable that some of these same horrific injustices are indeed a part of our realities, too.

 Baldwin pushed to challenge not only the U.S. but also the world about the pertinence of equality and the greatness of Black people.
 His sentiments and beliefs of the mid-20th century can still be applied to the #BlackLivesMatter movement and the racial climate of America.

-In celebration of Baldwin’s 96th birthday, here are a few interviews that give a crash course on his genius.
+In celebration of Baldwin’s birthday, we have curated five of his most insightful interviews that give a crash course on his genius.

 Who is the Nigger?
 (1963)

 “I’ve always known that I’m not a nigger.
 But if I am not the nigger and if it’s true that your invention reveals you, then who is the nigger?”

 James Baldwin and America’s “Racial Problem” (1969)